 - Try to limit cakes, pastries and chocolate or creamy biscuits to once a week or less.

-- Try to limit cholesterol-rich foods such as egg yolks and offal like liver, kidney and brains.
+- People with high cholesterol should try to limit cholesterol-rich foods such as egg yolks, and offal like liver, kidney and brains.

 Where to get help

 - Your doctor